 The Three Minute Thesis (3MT) is an academic contest of skills and expertise in the arena of science communication.
 Participants will have three minutes to bring their research across to a general audience.
-It is recommended that participants take part in the 3MT Training, organized exclusively for those competing in the 3MT Competition.

 The best presentation (selected by a jury) at the 3MT Competition at the University of Zurich will go on to compete in the international Universitas 21 3MT competition as a video submission, to be judged by an international panel consisting of industry and academic professionals.